-Committee training is offered through the Golden Arrow District.
-This training encompasses the national organization, Troop structure, Committee responsibilities, the BSA program, Troop policies and team building.
-All Committee members are expected to attend the training and parents are encouraged to participate as well.
+Committee training is also offered online.
+This training encompasses the national organization, Troop structure, Committee responsibilities, the Scouting America program, Troop policies and team building.
+All Committee members are expected to complete the training modules.
+Parents are encouraged to participate as well.